Mary Jane Haake: Permanent makeup

 Haake realized that her medical tattooing skills could also enhance women's appearance.
 Eyeliner, eyebrows and lips became a large part of her practice.
 First appointments involved a consultation, with another scheduled at least a few weeks later for the actual procedure.
 She wanted her clients to realize that this was a serious commitment.

 In late 1990, Haake and GJ Normand visited Pati Pavlik in Laguna Beach, California to help organize the first National Cosmetic Tattoo Association convention.
 Haake contributed to a successful first gathering of permanent makeup technicians.
-The Society of Cosmetic Professionals, which became the Society of Permanent Cosmetic Professionals, had Haake on their board from 1992-1996.
+The Society of Cosmetic Professionals, which became the Society of Permanent Cosmetic Professionals, had Haake on their board from 1992 to 1996.
 She continued to serve the organization as Technical Advisor and Co-Editor of their quarterly newsletter until 2002.
 In 2004, she assisted in the development of a National Certification Examination.

 Topical anesthetics

 A 1984 article titled "Ouch Art" described Haake's approach when applying eyeliner as "The amount of pain you suffer depends on your attitude."
 In 1989 she warned that the eyebrows she was about to apply were not going to be fun, and counted with her client "One, two, three ... remember to breathe... one, two...'".
 She knew that to make permanent makeup procedures appealing to more women, something would have to change.

 By 1990, she was testing a topical anesthetic she developed with the help of a Canadian chemist.
 A 2001 article in Day Spa Magazine records her recommendation for using epinephrine to reduce swelling and bleeding, particularly in lip procedures.
 She continued to experiment and test, working with compounding pharmacists and FDA manufacturing facilities.

-From 1997-2003, Haake was Vice President of Face & Body Professionals.
+From 1997 to 2003, Haake was Vice President of Face & Body Professionals.
 She formed Dermal Source in 2004 to continue to expand the selection of topical anesthetics for the beauty, tattoo and permanent cosmetic fields.

 In her book "Through My Eyes", Pati Pavlik states "Over the years MJ did much, if not all, of the real documented research and development of topical anesthetics and painkillers.
 From those early experiences came the highly developed products that we use today, products which have become as important to the cosmetic procedure as the needle itself."